crisneo/BallastLaneChallenge/README.md

 - Swagger
 - AutoMapper
 - netcore DI
-- Log4Net(I added a not in the place in which we could used but not added)
+- Log4Net(I added a note in the place in which we could used but not added)
 - NUnit/Moq

 ## Notes